ktko/ktko.github.io/README.md

 <p align="center">B.S.
 Computer Science</p><br/>

 ## Introduction
-Incoming Junior at the University of Illinois at Urbana-Champaign, pursuing a B.S.
-Computer Science in the College of Engineering.
-Interested in mobile application development, but continuing to explore different concentrations and expanding my experiences in coding.
+Software Engineer II at JPMorgan Chase & Co in Chicago.
+Graduated with a B.S.
+Computer Science in the College of Engineering at the University of Illinois in Urbana-Champaign.
+Experienced in web-application back-end development in Java and Spring, but continuing to explore different concentrations and expanding my experiences in coding.
 Always open and searching for more opportunities to grow in my skills.